soyjuanmacias/pepito-perez/readme.md

-# PEPE
+# PEPITO PEREZ

-Hi, ¿Are you talking about pepe in your demo?
+Hi, ¿Are you talking about pepito perez in your demo?

-Here i am, i am pepe, the best package of npm.
+Here i am, i am pepito perez, the best package of npm.

 Now you can have a few laughts typing

 ```
-npm install --save pepe
+npm install --save pepito-perez
 ```